-An easy and authentic Jamaican Brown Stew Chicken is generously seasoned with aromatic spices, then braised in a rich and savory yard style gravy.
+This Jamaican Brown Stew Chicken is generously seasoned with aromatic spices, then braised in a rich and savoury yard style gravy.
 Experience the epitome of Jamaican cuisine by sampling this succulent Caribbean-style chicken stew.
 Serve it on Sunday for a comforting meal that will transport you to an island vacation with every bite!

-Though times are changing and with cultural trends taking a different direction, don't be surprised if the masses pair this with plantains.
+Though times are changing and with cultural trends taking a different direction, don't be surprised if the masses pair this with plantain.

 This chicken dinner is SO flavoursome, I promise you it will impress your guests.
-Heck, it's the most delicious Jamaican brown stew chicken recipe you will ever make!!
+Heck, it's the most delicious stew chicken recipe you will ever make!!

 It is a classic Jamaican stew made with chicken, vegetables and a heavy amount of aromatic spices.